818ajian/doc/notebook/2-AP/MultiWall.rst

     ----------------

     Number of points  : 71
-    Number of segments  : 94
+    Number of segments  : 91
     Number of sub segments  : 16
-    Number of cycles  : 25
+    Number of cycles  : 22
-    Number of rooms  : 24
+    Number of rooms  : 19
     degree 0 : []
     degree 1 : []
-    degree 2 : 39
+    number of node point of degree 2 : 39
-    degree 3 : 32
+    number of node point of degree 3 : 32

     xrange :(0.0, 40.0)
     yrange :(0.0, 15.0)